k7n2g/dapa-blockchain/README.md

 ## Funding

-XELIS is a community driven project and is not funded by any company or organization.
+DAPA is a community driven project and is not funded by any company or organization.
-To helps the development, the success and provide a better support of XELIS, we set a dev fee percentage starting at 10% on block reward.
+To helps the development, the success and provide a better support of DAPA, we set a dev fee percentage starting at 10% on block reward.

 Current dev fee curve is as following: